Susquehanna River: 19th century

 During the Civil War's 1863 Gettysburg campaign, Union Major General Darius N. Couch, commander of the Department of the Susquehanna, resolved that Robert E. Lee's Confederate Army of Northern Virginia would not cross the Susquehanna.
 He positioned militia units under Major Granville Haller to protect key bridges in Harrisburg and Wrightsville, as well as nearby fords.
 Confederate forces reached the river at several locations in Cumberland and York counties.

+20th century

 In 1972, the remnants of Hurricane Agnes stalled over the New York-Pennsylvania border, dropping as much as 20 in of rain on the hilly lands.
 Much of that precipitation was received into the Susquehanna from its western tributaries, and the valley suffered disastrous flooding.
 Wilkes-Barre, Pennsylvania, was among the hardest-hit communities and the capital Harrisburg was flooded.
 The Chesapeake Bay received so much fresh water that it altered the ecosystem, killing much of the marine life that depended on saltwater.

 In 2006, a flood caused by a stalled jet stream-driven storm system, affected portions of the river system.
 The worst affected area was Binghamton, New York, where record-setting flood levels forced the evacuation of thousands of residents.

 In September 2011 the Susquehanna River and its communities were hit by Tropical Storm Lee, which caused the worst flooding since Agnes in 1972.